 Asset protection mistakes to avoid usually fall into timing, mixing, and documentation problems.

-- Forgetting to coordinate beneficiary designations, account ownership, and trust terms.
+- Failing to coordinate beneficiaries and trust terms

 How to Choose an Asset Protection Plan

 Do I need an asset protection plan?
-A good test is to look at two things: exposure and consequences.
-Exposure includes business activity, professional liability, real estate ownership, personal guarantees, and family complexity.
-Consequences include how damaging a claim could be to lifestyle, retirement timing, or legacy goals.
+A practical starting point is assessing exposure and consequence.
+Exposure includes business risk, liability profile, real estate concentration, and family complexity.
+Consequences include how damaging a claim would be to retirement timing or legacy goals.

 A practical selection checklist: